When I told my urologist I’m having trouble urinating, he said it’s most likely due to prostate enlargement.

 But there’s no need to use a space alien molecule when there’s a natural substance that does the exact same thing.
 It’s an amino acid called L-arginine.

-I’ve written about L-arginine many times over the past few years.
+I’ve written about L-arginine many times before.
 Admittedly, one of its more “attention-getting” benefits is that it improves erectile dysfunction (ED).
 But it’s also useful for all sorts of vascular diseases since it dilates blood vessels and improves blood flow.

 Jonathan V. Wright, M.D. has degrees from both Harvard University (cum laude) and the University of Michigan.
 More than any other doctor, he practically invented the modern science of applied nutritional biochemistry and he has advanced nutritional medicine for nearly three decades.

 Thousands of doctors respect Dr. Wright as the author of the best-selling Book of Nutritional Therapy and Guide to Healing with Nutrition, as well as other classics in the field.
 Yet he regards all the above as secondary to his family medical practice.
 For more than 27 years, he has devoted his talents to helping heal many thousands of patients.
 Combining the most advanced new natural techniques with the best in traditional medicine, he takes a truly holistic approach.